wanghh7/VIDY-paper-reading-group/README.md

 # VIDY Paper Reading Group 2023-2024 :books:
 Welcome to our bi-weekly joint reading group with Dartmouth, UIUC, VT, and Yale.
-To participate, please [sign up](https://docs.google.com/spreadsheets/d/1JMuGP3ZWm5-kTFGE25K-lv-XACAUIPpcwbHk5Ss65OE/edit?usp=sharing) for a role and choose a paper to present.
+To participate and subscribe to our email update, please kindly [sign up](https://docs.google.com/spreadsheets/d/1JMuGP3ZWm5-kTFGE25K-lv-XACAUIPpcwbHk5Ss65OE/edit?usp=sharing) in the "Participants" section by providing your full name and email address.

 <table>
   <tr>